llfrometa89/llfrometa89.github.io/index.md

 ---
 layout: home
-description: "The blog for technologist John A. De Goes."
+description: "The home on the web for sharing and learn about Functional Programing in Scala"
 tags: [blog]
 image:
   feature: wall2.png